Teignbridge: History

 The new district was named Teignbridge after the medieval hundred of that name which had covered some of the area.
 The hundred in turn had been named after the bridge over the River Teign on Exeter Road west of Kingsteignton, where there had been a number of bridges since Roman times.

+In July 2026, it was announced that Teignbridge District Council would be abolished as part of the nationwide Local Government Reorganisation programme aiming to replace two-tier governance with unitary authorities.
+15 parishes from Teignbridge, including towns such as Dawlish, will be incorporated into a new Exeter unitary authority; 16 parishes, including towns such as Newton Abbot, will be incorporated into an expanded Torbay and South Devon unitary authority; the remaining parishes will be incorporated into a new Devon unitary authority.
+The changes are planned to come into full effect as of 2028.

 Governance

 Teignbridge District Council provides district-level services.
 County-level services are provided by Devon County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within the Dartmoor National Park, town planning is the responsibility of the Dartmoor National Park Authority.
 The district council appoints two of its councillors to serve on the 19-person National Park Authority.

 Political control

 The council has been under Liberal Democrat majority control since the 2023 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: